Viability of Boosted Light Dark Matter in a Two-Component Scenario: Dark Matter: Relic density Aspects

-The Figures in the left of the freeze-out diagrams of Scenario-I and II, depict the freeze-out for the individual fermionic DM $\chi_1$ and the scalar DM $\phi_3$ candidates, each one as a solution of the corresponding single component Boltzmann Equation (BE).
-The results show that a $\sim 45$~GeV fermionic DM can have an efficient resonant annihilation to have a relatively lower yield at the freeze-out, while at higher DM masses like $m_{\chi_1} \sim 200$GeV it goes to relic values that is over-abundant.
-For the scalar DM, relic density at freeze out will be relatively higher as the DM relic comes close to the measured number around $m_{\phi_3} \sim 20~$MeV, while it goes down to smaller values while exact resonance region is explored at $m_{\phi_3} \sim 10~$MeV.
+The results on the left show that a $\sim 45$~GeV fermionic DM can have an efficient resonant annihilation to have a relatively lower yield at the freeze-out, while at higher DM masses like $m_{\chi_1} \sim 200$ GeV it goes to relic values that is over-abundant.
+For the scalar DM, relic density at freeze-out will be relatively higher as the DM relic remains in the experimentally allowed range around $m_{\phi_3} \sim 20-100$ MeV, while it goes further down at exact resonant region, explored at $m_{\phi_3} \sim 10~$MeV.
+We have shown the coupled two-component DM cases in Fig.~\ref{fig:CaseI-65GeV} and Fig.~\ref{fig:CaseII-200GeV}.
+In general we have found that: \begin{itemize}